swirlai/swirl-search/docs/User-Guide.md

         ],
 ```

-* This following of Error message in the Swirl logs indicates that one or more SearchProviders have not been updated:
+* This following of Error message in the SWIRL logs indicates that one or more SearchProviders have not been updated:

 ``` shell
 INFO     search.py: invoking processor: CosineRelevancyPostResultProcessor